IWPR Internship Program

-During the 2018 fall program, IWPR will offer internships in two areas: Research & Administration and Accounting & Operations.
-Fall internships are paid and the hours commitment is flexible.
+During the semester program, IWPR will offer internships in three areas: Research, Communications, and Accounting & Operations.
+Internships are paid and the time commitment is flexible.
 Start and end dates are relatively flexible, though typically run through the standard spring and fall semesters.
 IWPR also offers full-time internships over the summer that provide opportunities to support IWPR’s research, communications, development, and administrative functions.
 Summer internships typically last for a period of 10 weeks.

 While the internship will be an opportunity for professional development, applicants should consider the following general requirements: